EricSoftTM/OrionAlpha/README.md

  * slf4j (1.7 or higher)
  ----------------------------------------------------------------------
  ## Architecture
- The OrionAlpha Emulator is split up into two parts: Login, and Game, and each execute on their own thread.
+ The OrionAlpha Emulator is split up into two parts: *Login*, and *Game*, each executing on their own thread.

- Login is the sole Login server which will have connectivity to each world and can migrate you back and forth.
+ **Login** is the central server which will have connectivity to each world and can migrate you back and forth.

- Game is designed to be each world, and takes the JVM argument -DworldID=X to define which world it is.
+ **Game** is designed to be each world, and takes the JVM argument `-DgameID=X` to define which world it is.
 Each Game JVM that controls the world will also control all of its channels (thus, no multi-jvm here).

  ----------------------------------------------------------------------
  ## Server Configuration